tarry2009/vehicles/README.md

 ## Give write permissions to cache and log
-storage directory must be writeable
+\storage directory must be writeable and \bootstrap\cache must be writeable

 # Requirement 1